Diagram calculus for a type affine $C$ Temperley--Lieb algebra, I

-We will refer to the top of the rectangle as the \emph{north face} and the bottom as the \emph{south face}.
 Sometimes, it will be useful for us to think of the standard $k$-box as being embedded in the plane.
-In this case, we put the lower left corner of the rectangle at the origin such that each node $i$ (respectively, $i'$) is located at the point $(i,1)$ (respectively, $(i,0)$). \end{definition}
+In this case, we put the lower left corner of the rectangle at the origin such that each node $i$ (respectively, $i'$) is located at the point $(i,1)$ (respectively, $(i,0)$).

-Next, we summarize the construction of the ordinary Temperley--Lieb pseudo diagrams.
+The next definition summarizes the construction of the ordinary Temperley--Lieb pseudo diagrams.

-\begin{definition} A \emph{concrete pseudo $k$-diagram} consists of a finite number of disjoint curves (planar), called \emph{edges}, embedded in the standard $k$-box.
-Edges may be closed (isotopic to circles), but not if their endpoints coincide with the nodes of the box.
-The nodes of the box are the endpoints of curves, which meet the box transversely.
-Otherwise, the curves are disjoint from the box.
+\begin{definition} A \emph{concrete pseudo $k$-diagram} consists of a finite number of disjoint curves (planar), called \emph{edges}, embedded in the standard $k$-box with the following restrictions.
+The nodes of the box are the endpoints of edges, which meet the box transversely.
+All other edges must be closed (isotopic to circles) and disjoint from the box.
 We define an equivalence relation on the set of concrete pseudo $k$-diagrams.
 Two concrete pseudo $k$-diagrams are \emph{(isotopically) equivalent} if one concrete diagram can be obtained from the other by isotopically deforming the edges such that any intermediate diagram is also a concrete pseudo $k$-diagram.
 A \emph{pseudo $k$-diagram} (or an \emph{ordinary Temperley-Lieb pseudo-diagram}) is defined to be an equivalence class of equivalent concrete pseudo $k$-diagrams.
 We denote the set of pseudo $k$-diagrams by $T_{k}(\emptyset)$. \end{definition}